Skip to main content

 Problem Solving Steps

 If there is an unresolved problem or conflict that couldn’t be solved through discussion with the other person(s) [consult the department’s Road Map], start at the beginning of the chain.
 When in doubt, you can always talk to Dina (Academic Advisor and Student Support Coordinator) in Fine Arts 302.
 She will usually know what your next step should be.
+If the problem involves a UGA Theatre production, talk to Chelsea (Stage Manager, Academic Professional) in Fine Arts 301.

 1. Professor or Advisor